 There are about 270 cards in this collection but I have not yet scanned them all and will be adding them gradually.

 Map from a tourist brochure brought back to Canada by Isabella (Brownlees) Cameron in 1934.
-Grandma and many of her relatives lived in villages on this map – Wark, Coldstream, Kelso, Crookham, Stichill. etc.
+Grandma and many of her relatives lived in villages on this map – Wark, Coldstream, Kelso, Crookham, Stichill and others, on both sides of the England/Scotland border.

 Enter a caption